Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Kaen Test/README.md

-# Student information here (not sure if this is how I want to do it, but if so...)
+# --Student information here (not sure if this is how I want to do it, but if so...)--

 //TODO Center picture?